 TUNNEL TO TOWERS

-That sacrifice was the inspiration for the Tunnel to Towers Foundation, which builds custom smart homes for catastrophically injured combat veterans and pays off the mortgages of first responders killed that day.
+That sacrifice inspired the Tunnel to Towers Foundation, which builds custom smart homes for catastrophically injured veterans and pays off the mortgages of first responders killed in the line of duty.

 OTHER MEMORIAL WALKS